SMFB7/app-compat-9/README.md

 VK - 👴🏻🟢.
 You have to enable logging in by password, though
 Facebook - Need someone to test
 iFunny - 🟢
 Telegram - 👴🏻🔵.
-You should have been logged in before somewhere in 2023, when Telegram disallowed using old versions of the app
+You should have been logged in before somewhere in 2023, when Telegram disallowed logging in using old versions of the app
 ### Games
 Minion Rush - 📄🔵.
 Costumes tab crashes, then the game endlessly plays a cutscene after reentering the app
 Subway Surfers - 🔴